-What is Stop-and-Frisk?
+What is 'stop and frisk'?
 Controversial policing technique explained

 Critics argue the price of living in a city where police can search you at any time for any reason is too high.

 “[Former NYPD] Commissioner Kelly says he believes that the large number of Stop and Frisk prevents crime, but the data really doesn’t support that,” said Delores Jones-Brown, professor and director of the Center on Race, Crime, and Justice at John Jay College in New York.
-“The overwhelming problem with Stop and Frisk is that many of the people stopped are innocent.”
+“The overwhelming problem with stop and frisk is that many of the people stopped are innocent.”

-A report by Jones-Brown called “Stop, Question and Frisk policing practices in New York City: A primer,” charged that policy unjustly targeted minorities and low-income areas.
+A report by Jones-Brown called “Stop, Question and Frisk policing practices in New York City: A primer,” charged the policy unjustly targeted minorities and low-income areas.

-It found that between 2003 and 2009, and a majority of the people stopped were either black or Hispanic.
-The study also concludes that while young black and Latino men account for only 4.7 percent of New York City’s population, they accounted for more than 40 percent of all stops in the city.
+It found that between 2003 and 2009 a majority of the people stopped were either black or Hispanic.
+The study also concluded that while young black and Latino men account for only 4.7 percent of New York City’s population, they accounted for more than 40 percent of all stops in the city.

 “I was coming home from the laundromat and I was stopped by the police officer.
 Asking me, ‘Let me see your ID.
 ‘Where are you from?’
 ‘Do you live around here?'" said Chris Bilal, an artist, and writer.